A guide to optimal cancer nutrition for people with cancer, carers and health professionals

 What is The CanEAT pathway?

-- A basic one-stop-shop guide that links you with reliable nutrition and cancer information, resources and tools such as websites, fact sheets, booklets, podcasts, self-management strategies and other practical information
+- A one-stop-shop guide that links you with reliable nutrition and cancer information, resources and tools such as websites, fact sheets, booklets, podcasts, self-management strategies and other practical information

 - Not intended to be read cover to cover, read what is useful to you